Businessman using computer mouse to search for information

 First, Some Acknowledgements

-Of course, it’s important to acknowledge Rand Fishkin’s own reporting for SparkToro, as without his dedication to the craft no one would know any information about the Google search algorithm leak today.
+Of course, it’s important to acknowledge Rand Fishkin’s own reporting for SparkToro, as without his dedication to the craft no one would know any information about the Google algorithm leak in 2024.
 Ironically, Rand had been theorizing about many of the things revealed to be true as part of this leak months and even years before, so we highly recommend checking out his work.

 Another resource to highlight that was crucial to our findings was the excellent technical breakdown by Mike King for iPullRank.
 Mike does a great job explaining these concepts in an easily understandable way so check out his article and iPullRank’s offerings.